Huge PR Disaster for Irish Freemasonry

-We were glad to be part of a thorough investigation into the Christian credentials of Irish Freemasons by Irish television station RTE.
-The programme was shown twice on RTE television’s top religious programme – `Would You Believe’.
+Irish Masonry’s Grand Master Eric N. Waller boasted beforehand that RTE television’s top religious programme – `Would You Believe’ on Irish Freemasonry would be the “biggest PR project to-date” for the Lodge.
+We were glad to be part of its thorough investigation into the religious credentials of Irish Freemasonry by the Irish television station.
+The episode was shown twice on RTE’s popular religious show.
 In it, they exposed the erroneous nature of the Lodge and many of the degrading practices within the institution.
 We believe Freemasonry in Ireland was exposed for what it is – a dangerous self-serving underground group and a spurious religious counterfeit.

-The impact of the programme is seen in the complaint of Grand Master Eric N. Waller in his Personal Report at the Grand Lodge of Antient, Free And Accepted Masons Of Ireland in their Quarterly Communication on Thursday, 4th March 2004 at The Keadeen Hotel, Newbridge.
-It shows the massive blow this programme was for the Irish Freemasons.
+The degree of impact the programme had is seen in the complaint of Grand Master Eric N. Waller in his Personal Report at the Grand Lodge of Antient, Free And Accepted Masons Of Ireland in their Quarterly Communication on Thursday, 4th March 2004 at The Keadeen Hotel, Newbridge.
+It shows the massive damage this programme caused to Irish Freemasonry.

-“We were approached last October by the researcher for the RTE television series `Would You Believe’ and in good faith we agreed to participate in what we thought to be a factual, impartial documentary.
+Mr Waller lamented: “We were approached last October by the researcher for the RTE television series `Would You Believe’ and in good faith we agreed to participate in what we thought to be a factual, impartial documentary.
 TV cameras recorded the early stages of the opening ceremony of Grand Lodge in Freemasons’ Hall on December 6th.
 Interviews with six Brethren were filmed subsequently and a simulated Lodge meeting.
 A camera crew visited Carrick Manor Sheltered Housing facility at Monkstown, Co.
-Dublin.
+Dublin.”

 Grand Lodge’s manifest anger at this programme highlights the great damage it had upon the Irish Freemasons, an institution in gradual terminal decline.
 This exposure certainly opened the eyes of many throughout Ireland that were ignorant to the internal working and true character of Freemasonry.